marcory-hub/yolo11n-on-grove-vision-ai-v2/README.md

 # YOLO11n Training and Deployment for Grove Vision AI V2

 This repository contains two Google Colab notebooks:
-1. for training a YOLO11n model
+1. Training a YOLO11n model that is suitable for the Grove Vision AI V2.
-2. converting it for deployment on the Himax WiseEye2 (WE2) chip, specifically for the Grove Vision AI V2 module.
+2. Vonverting the custom YOLO11n model for deployment on the Himax WiseEye2 (WE2) chip, specifically for the Grove Vision AI V2 module.

 ## 1. YOLO11n Training on Google Colab

 A notebook to train a Ultralytics YOLO11n object detection model with a custom dataset on Google Colab.
-It integrates with Weights & Biases for experiment tracking (optional).

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1OAsfMPoQl0vLXD8X9PxToWIX_ZnLuEID?usp=sharing)
 ### 1.1.
 Setup and Dataset Preparation